protickr/git-notebook/readme.md

 >`$ git diff --color-words`
 Shows difference in color, e.g., added changes in green and removed changes in red.

+#### Custom Diff category and coverter tools

+1. Add and edit .gitattributes file in your repository, append the following,
+   > `*.odt diff = odt`
+   > Now all files with odt extension will be diffed in odt category

+2. Set file mode for categories that doesn't make sense while being diffed to binary so git will stop showing diff results.
+   > `$ git config --local diff.odt.binary true`

+3. You can also set a text converter to show diff results in text format
+   > `$ git config --local diff.odt.textconv = odt2text`

 ### Committing to local branch